ZONE-09/VCRM/README.md

     Foundation, 2004.

-[^28]: Jefferson, Thomas. *Declaration of Independence.* Edited by Second Continental Congress, The Dunlap Broadside,John Dunlap, 1776.
+[^28]: Jefferson, Thomas. *Declaration of Independence.* Edited by Second Continental Congress, The Dunlap Broadside, John Dunlap, 1776.

 [^29]: Publius. *The Federalist.* John and Andrew M'Lean, 1788.